ros2/rosidl_typesupport_fastrtps/fastrtps_cmake_module/QUALITY_DECLARATION.md

 ### ABI Stability Within a Released ROS Distribution [1.v]/[1.vi]

-`fastrtps_cmake_module` does not contain any c or c++ code, therefore changes will not affect ABI stability.
+`fastrtps_cmake_module` does not contain any C or C++ code, therefore changes will not affect ABI stability.

 ## Change Control Process [2]